-In addition to preventing night blindness and other vision difficulties, vitamin A – as either retinol or beta-carotene – stimulates the production of infection-fighting white blood cells, helps rebuild bones, and regulates cell growth and division.
-In fact, thanks to vitamin A in all its forms (retinol and beta-carotene), many of the cells in your body are renewed once every 7 to 10 years!
+In addition to preventing night blindness and more generally other vision impairments, vitamin A – as either retinol or beta-carotene – stimulates the production of infection-fighting white blood cells, helps rebuild bones, and regulates cell growth and division.
+In fact, thanks to retinol in all its forms (retinol and beta-carotene), many of the cells in your body are renewed once every 7 to 10 years.

 Lack of vitamin A can produce symptoms like dry eyes, blurry vision, dry skin and hair, itchy skin, broken fingernails, acne-like bumps.
 Advanced vitamin A deficiency can lead to poor bone growth, often misdiagnosed as hypothyroidism or zinc deficiency.

 Recommended dosages of vitamin A are 900 micrograms, or 3,000 IU, for men and 700 micrograms (or 2,333 IU) for women.

 Too much vitamin A can also lead to rough skin and dry hair, but in place of other symptoms expect vitamin A-excess to show up as an enlarged liver, headache, bone and joint pain, hip fracture, or even cerebral edema (or water on the brain).
 This is because pure vitamin A, or retinol, is fat-soluble, stored in the liver and other tissue, and can build up to toxic proportions.